Cohasset Brush Removal Services

 Cohasset Municipal Ordinances for Brush Removal Equipment Operation & Commercial Service Standards

-Cohasset enforces municipal ordinances governing brush removal equipment operation and commercial standards.
-Equipment may operate 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often before 9:00 AM or prohibited—verify local bylaws).
-Noise and decibel limits apply, especially near residential areas and during special events.
-Commercial operators must be licensed with the Town Clerk, registered as a Home Improvement Contractor for contracts over $1,000 (per MA law), and carry 1M minimum general liability insurance (2M aggregate).
-Work zones require proper traffic control and pedestrian safety measures.
+Cohasset enforces municipal ordinances governing brush removal equipment and commercial services.
+Equipment operation is generally allowed 7:00 AM–8:00 PM weekdays, 8:00 AM–6:00 PM Saturdays, with Sunday restrictions (often before 9:00 AM or prohibited—verify local bylaws).
+Noise limits and right-of-way permits are required for work zones.
+Commercial operators must hold a business license, Home Improvement Contractor registration (for contracts >$1,000), 1M minimum general liability insurance (2M aggregate), and workers compensation.
+Certification (ISA Arborist) and ANSI Z133 compliance are mandatory.
 Code Enforcement handles violations, with penalties for non-compliance.
-For ordinance details, contact:
+For licensing and enforcement:

 Cohasset Building Inspections Department